Direct Access for Answers to Conjunctive Queries with Aggregation: Concluding Remarks

 \section{Concluding Remarks}

-Direct access provides an opportunity to efficiently evaluate queries even when the number of answers is enormous.
-Past research studied the feasibility of direct access for CQs, and here we embarked on the exploration of this problem for queries that involve aggregation, either as standard (SQL) aggregate functions or annotation with commutative semirings, that is, \cqstars and ACQs.
-We studied the challenges of \e{construction} and \e{ordering by} the computed value (aggregation or annotation).
-We showed that past results carry over to include the computed value, and particularly, that the past classification holds as long as the computed value is not involved in the order.
-For the second challenge, involving the computed value in the order introduces hardness pretty quickly.
-We showed a sufficient condition that allows incorporating the computed value in a nontrivial manner.
-Moreover, we established a full classification of the complexity of \cqstars without self-joins in the case of databases locally annotated by a semiring with an idempotent addition.
+Direct access provides an opportunity to efficiently evaluate queries with ordering, even when the number of answers is enormous.
+Past research studied the feasibility of direct access for CQs, and here we embarked on the exploration of this problem for queries that involve grouping and aggregation, either as standard (SQL) aggregate functions (\ACQs) or annotation with commutative semirings (\cqstars).
+For \cqstars (and \ACQs that can be efficiently simulated by \cqstars), we showed that the past classification holds as long as the computed value is not involved in the order.
+This result also holds for count-distinct, but under the more restricted condition that the counted attribute is treated as an ordinary free variable (coming last in the lexicographic order).
+Involving the computed value in the order introduces hardness pretty quickly, and we established the narrower tractability condition in this case.
+We also showed how the condition generalizes when restricting our attention to databases locally annotated by a semiring with an idempotent addition.